chuguet/reactnd-readable/README.md

 You will need launch a server in order to run this application correctly.
 The server is located here: https://github.com/udacity/reactnd-project-readable-starter Please, download it and run 'node server.js'
+You will need install the dev tool extension called 'redux-devtools-extension' in your browser

 ## Features